ccerutti88/methylseq/README.md

-# User's guide of nf-core/methylSeq pipeline:"
+# User's guide of nf-core/methylSeq pipeline

 **nf-core/methylseq** is a bioinformatics analysis pipeline used for Methylation (Bisulfite) sequencing data.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.